 Write from your unique point of view

 You are free to write from your point of view or in your own unique style.
-In contrast to other types of essay, writing from your perspective or in your unique manner is welcomed.
+In contrast to other types of essay, writing from your perspective or in your personal manner is welcomed.

 Take the characters into account

 Be sure to describe your characters from all angles.
 Even though it is your real life experiences, you should still consider storytelling elements like the plot and characters.
-Using these elements in your writing will keep your reader engaged and help your essay flow smoothly.
+Using these ingredients in your writing will keep your reader engaged and help your essay flow smoothly.

 Shed light on a deep truth

 Discuss your background experience with honesty and curiosity.
-Don’t be afraid to uncover a hidden truth or a truth you did not know was there at the time.
+Don’t be afraid to uncover a hidden truth or a truth you didn't know was there at the time.
 Expose a thing that is uncomfortable or difficult for you to discuss.
 No matter who will read your essay.
 Whether it will be a teacher or somebody else, they will definitely appreciate your honesty and strive to share your experience.

-After you have made all previous steps, it’s time to write a rough draft.
+After you have completed all the previous steps, it’s time to write a rough draft.
 Writing a rough draft gives you the opportunity to get some new ideas about what you're writing.
 Moreover, it’s a great place to polish your essay up and correct small grammar, spelling and other types of mistakes.
 Get a second pair of eyes: No one can rate your writing as well as a neutral party.
 As soon as you have checked everything, you can start to write the final paper.

 Essay Writing Advice From Our Professional Team